Get Started with AwardcoGet a Demo

 Employee recognition is a huge, multi-billion dollar industry.
 More and more companies are beginning to see the positive results that come with rewarding employees with something other than a paycheck.
-The issue is, not everyone knows how to maximize the power of recognition, because they’re underestimating the effect peer-to-peer recognition can have on their organization.
+The issue is, not everyone knows how to maximize the power of recognition because they underestimate the effect peer recognition can have on their organization.

 The same part of your brain is activated positively when you’re rewarded with money as when you learn that you have a good reputation.
 Pretty cool.